markdevel0per/django_project/README.md

 3. If you haven't already installed Django and Python, do it.

-4. Run "python manage.py migrate" and then run "python manage.py runsever" (all without quotes).
+4. Run "python manage.py migrate" and then run "python manage.py runserver" (all without quotes).

 5. Test the website.